latenitefilms/Metaburner/docs/how-to-use.md

 ![](static/inspector.png)

-There are 25 customisable text layers, which you can customise however you want.
+There are **25 customisable text layers**, which you can customise however you want.

 There are **Global Settings** which apply to all Text Layers: